To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Eat out less often.

-Aim for 30 minutes of physical activity 5 days per week.
+Aim for 30 minutes of physical activity 5 days per week at a moderate pace where you can talk but not sing.
 Choose activities that you will enjoy such as a brisk walk, biking, swimming, or running.

 ½ cup cooked soybeans = 14 g